airpair/understanding-our-app-with-neo4j/post.md

 Let's assume the following scenario:

 "We deploy version v111 of our application successfully, but cannot startup.
 Then we fix the build and do this again with version v112.
 Now it starts up and runs.
 A user connects, looks around, registers, logs in, explores, picks some items, checks out, pays.
 Another connects, starts exploring.
 We turn on a feature.
-One of the users searches and we get an error.
+One of the users searches.
 We turn off the feature.
 A new user connects."

 Let's execute the Cypher queries reflecting this scenario and see what graph we get in our Neo4j instance!
 First the part where we deploy v111 of our app and get a STARTING_ERROR.
 The graph looks like this: